anirudh-bijay/Chiron-Framework/README.md

   -h, --help            show this help message and exit -p, --ir              pretty printing the IR of a Chiron program to stdout (terminal) -r, --run             execute Chiron program, the figure/shapes the turle draws is shown in a UI.
-  -gr, --fuzzer_gen_rand
+  -mips, --mips_asm     compile Chiron program to MIPS assembly.
+  -3ac, --three_address_code
+                        convert Chiron IR to three address code and print the result to stdout.
+  -ssa, --ssa           convert Chiron IR to SSA form and print the result to stdout.
+  -no_ssa_dce, --no_ssa_dce
+                        do not perform dead code elimination in SSA form; print the semi-pruned SSA form -gr, --fuzzer_gen_rand
                         Generate random input seeds for the fuzzer before fuzzing starts.
   -b, --bin             load binary IR of a Chiron program